chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 * T D Spiers and D A Edwards. _A high performance routing engine_.
 In Proceedings of the 24th ACM/IEEE conference on Design Automation, 1987.

-* .
-Odaira, J G Castanos, H Tomari. _Eliminating Global Interpreter Locks in Ruby Through Hardware Transactional Memory_.
+* R Odaira, J G Castanos, H Tomari. _Eliminating Global Interpreter Locks in Ruby Through Hardware Transactional Memory_.
 In Proceedings of the 19th Symposium on Principles and Practice of Parallel Programming (PPoPP), 2014.

 * I Watson, C Kirkham, and M Luján. _A study of a transactional parallel routing algorithm_.
 In the Proceedings of the 16th International Conference on Parallel Architectures and Compilation Techniques, 2007.